 Since opening in June of 2012, the Excel Center has served more than 40,000 people through group seminars, community fairs, and one-on-one financial coaching.

-Through new funding partnerships, Prosperity Connection has taken the opportunity to open three new Excel Centers throughout the St. Louis region in the past year.
+Through new funding partnerships, Prosperity Connection has taken the opportunity to open four Excel Centers throughout the St. Louis region in the past two years.

 St. John, MO Excel Center – A cooperatively run venture in St. Louis County (2808 Endicott, St. John, MO 63114) through a partnership with St. Louis Community Credit Union (SLCCU) and Carrollton Bank.
 SLCCU, a low-income designated Community Development Financial Institution (CDFI), has provided Prosperity Connection with ample space for a new, more accessible location.
 Carrollton Bank, the original funding partner for the first Excel Center, will continue to provide significant support for our operations.
 By housing the Excel Center under the same roof as SLCCU, our educators are able to more easily connect clients to a trusted financial institution partner when the need for products and services arises.

 Old North Excel Center – St. Louis’ north side is experiencing a new phase of growth and investment from the public, private, and nonprofit sectors.
 Through a partnership with Equifax, Prosperity Connection has brought the Excel Center model to the Old North neighborhood of St. Louis City.
 Situated on an historic block, our Old North Excel Center (2707 14th Street, St. Louis, MO 63106) is perfectly positioned to serve clients from numerous social service agency partners, as well as provide a free convening space for the community and local groups.*

 *This activity is financed (in part) through an allocation of Community Development Block Grant funds from the Department of Housing and Urban Development and the City of St. Louis’ Community Development Administration.